OpenSourceEconomics/respy/doc/source/environment.rst

 Development Setup
 =================

 We have set up a continuous integration workflow using `Travis CI <https://travis-ci.org/restudToolbox/package>`_.
 We are using `GitHub <https://github.com/restudToolbox/package>`_ as our online version control system and distribute our software through `PyPI <https://pypi.python.org/pypi/respy>`_.
-The documentation is build with `Sphinx <http://www.sphinx-doc.org/>`_
+The documentation is build with `Sphinx <http://www.sphinx-doc.org/>`_.
+We use `Waf <https://waf.io/>`_ as our build automation tool.

 Test Battery
 ------------